 Debris can eventually build-up and reduce airflow to the unit.
 By cleaning the unit, it will run more efficiently.
 You can start by removing debris such as sticks and leaves from the fan cage then sweep up around the unit and make sure there are no lower hanging branches over top of it.

-The last day of winter is not until mid-March, March 19th to be exact, but the temperature is already rising, it is staying light outside longer and the rain is coming down.
+The last day of winter is not until March 19th, but the temperature is already rising, it is staying light outside longer and the rain is coming down.
 It is never too early to get a jumpstart, especially on something that can save you so much time and money in the end.